 If you're looking for something to do on a summer night in Los Angeles, we've got you covered.
-Here are some ideas of what to do in L.A. on a summer evening when the long days turn into mild nights.
+Here are some ideas of what to do in L.A. on a summer evening when the long, sunny days wind down into balmy nights.

 Go to a Drive-In Movie

-Going to a drive-in movie was once a rite of summer, but drive-in theaters are a rarity these days.
+Going to an outdoor movie at night was once a rite of summer, but drive-in theaters are a rarity these days.
 Luckily, Los Angeles still has several places for this summer night activity.

 Cinespia: An outdoor film series happens at the Hollywood Forever Cemetery, where they screen a series of films, most Saturdays all summer.